COSC3020/pancake-sort-ZachRenz/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+My asymptotic runtime in terms of the number of comparisions is $\Theta(n*n!)$ because it makes a comparision for every item in the list where any item in the list could be the biggest.

+My asymptotic runtime in terms of the number of flips is $\Theta(2n)$ because we flip an array to put the biggest number on top and then again to put it where it needs to be in every iteration.